Professor Richard Hingley, BA; PhD

 (email at firstname.lastname@example.org)

-- The archaeology of Britain in the Iron Age, Roman and Early Medieval periods.
-With a particular focus on landscapes, religion and the Roman frontiers (see current project 1).
+1. The archaeology of Britain in the Iron Age and Roman periods.
+With a particular focus on landscapes, heritage and the Roman frontiers (see current projects 2 and 3).

-- The archaeology of the Western Roman Empire, with a particular focus on the Frontiers of the Roman Empire (see current project 3).
+3. The archaeology of the Western Roman Empire, with a particular focus on the landscapes formed by the Frontiers of the Roman Empire.

-- A biography of Roman London.
-I am in the final stages of completing a substantial monograph, looking at the archaeological evidence for Londinium from the Iron Age to the early medieval periods and setting this city in the context of the province of Britannia and the empire.
-This book seeks to provide a substantial new assessment that focuses in particular on the transformation of meanings of the landscape through time and the peopling and boundaryscapes of the city.
+2) Londinium, a biography: Roman London from its origins to the fifth century (Bloomsbury, 2018).
+This substantial monograph of c.
+160,000 words explores the archaeological evidence for Londinium from the Iron Age to the early medieval periods and sets this urban settlement in the province of Britannia in its context.
+This book provides a substantial new assessment that focuses in particular on the transformation of meanings of the landscape through time and the peopling and boundaryscapes of the city. *This book was awarded best book in Classics at the Association of American Publishers PROSE awards in Feburary 2019.
+I am writing a number of additional papers that explore the Roman archaeology of London.*

 Department of Archaeology